evolvedbinary/hsg-project-wiki/Setup.md

     Next, download the eXist 3.1.1 installer from https://bintray.com/existdb/releases/download_file?file_path=eXist-db-3.1.1.dmg.
 Open the downloaded file, and drag the `eXist` icon into the `Applications` folder.
 To remove the eXist-db disk image icon from your desktop, select the icon and select `File > Eject`.
 Now the new version of eXist will be in your `Applications` folder (in Finder, select `Go > Applications`).

 - Open oXygen and from the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
 Quit and restart oXygen.
 Then, from the External Tools toolbar menu select "Prepare upgrade to eXist 3.1.1".
 This command will (1) wipe your eXist database, (2) delete old repositories we no longer need cloned locally, (3) update the list of hsg-project repositories, and (4) clone any hsg-project repositories you do not yet have.
 Select "Yes" to proceed.
-- If you use eXist to preview website content, start eXist, accepting the default values in the "eXist-db Configuration" dialog, and repopulate the database.
+- If you use eXist to preview website content, then proceed from Step 4 of [Installing eXist](#installing-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).

 ## Installing other dependencies